DBRepo-Project/dbrepo-docs/docs/maintainer-guide/docker.md

 author: Martin Weise
 ---

-!!! warning "Deprecated from v2+"

-    Starting v2 we will no longer support Docker Compose as deployment option.
-Instead, a lightweight cluster deployment based on the CNCF-sandboxed [K3S](https://k3s.io/) project will be used.

 !!! danger "Security Disclaimer"

     This quick default installation should **not be considered secure**.
 It is intended for local testing and